-- Please nominate Dr Ignazio Maria Viola as Supervisor when prompted.
+- Nominate Dr Ignazio Maria Viola as Supervisor when prompted

-- Please quote the project title as well as 'CDT WAMSS' when asked for your Project Proposal.
+- Quote the project title as well as 'CDT WAMSS' when asked for your Project Proposal

 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in a relevant science or engineering discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.